trustoverip/tswg-did-method-webs-specification/spec/did_metadata.md

 The `equivalentId` DID document metadata property indicates other DIDs that refer to the same subject and are logically equivalent to the DID that has been resolved.
 It is similar to the `alsoKnownAs` DID document property (see section [Also Known As](#also-known-as)), but it has even stronger semantics, insofar as the logical equivalence is guaranteed by the DID method itself.

-1. The `did:webs` `equivalentId` metadata property SHOULD contain a list of the controller AID [[ref: designated aliases]] `did:webs` DIDs that differ in the [[ref:host]] and/or port portion of the [[ref: method-specific identifier]] but share the same AID.
-Also see section [[ref:AID controlled identifiers]].
+1. The `did:webs` `equivalentId` metadata property SHOULD contain a list of the controller AID [[ref: designated aliases]] `did:webs` DIDs that differ in the [[ref: host]] and/or port portion of the [[ref: method-specific identifier]] but share the same AID.
+Also see section [[ref: AID controlled identifiers]].
 1. `equivalentId` depends on the controller AIDs array of [[ref: designated aliases]].
 A `did:webs` identifier MUST not verify unless it is found in the `equivalentId` metadata that corresponds to the [[ref: designated aliases]].

-> Note that [[ref:AID controlled identifiers]] like `did:web` and `did:keri` identifiers with the same AID are not listed in `equivalentId` because they do not have the same DID method.
+> Note that [[ref: AID controlled identifiers]] like `did:web` and `did:keri` identifiers with the same AID are not listed in `equivalentId` because they do not have the same DID method.
 A `did:web` identifier with the same domain and AID does not have the same security characteristics as the `did:webs` identifier.
 Conversely, a `did:keri` identifier with the same AID has the same security characterisitcs but not the same dependence on the web.
 For these reasons, they are not listed in `equivalentId`.

 Example: